Chelsea, Massachusetts: Geography

 The topography of Chelsea consists primarily of coastal lowlands, punctuated by four drumlins formed during the last Ice Age.
-These drumlins are located in the southwest (Admirals Hill), southeast (Mount Bellingham), northeast (Powderhorn Hill) and northwest (Mount Washington).
+These drumlins are located in the southwest (Admirals Hill), southeast (Mount Bellingham), northeast (Powderhorn Hill), and northwest (Mount Washington).
 A smaller drumlin (Mill Hill) is located on the east side of Chelsea, adjacent to Mill Creek.
-This sloped and hilly landscape helps to divide the city into discernible neighborhoods, each with its own character, thereby giving the city a manageable sense of scale and orientation.
+This sloped and hilly landscape helps to divide the city into discernible neighborhoods, each with its character, thereby giving the city a manageable sense of scale and orientation.

 Neighborhoods and districts

-Despite its small size, there are several distinct neighborhoods in Chelsea:
+There are several distinct neighborhoods in Chelsea: